Transporter assignment

 Introduction

-Transporter assignment (formerly transporter prioritization) makes it possible for the system to automatically choose a suitable transporter for an order.
-The assignment is based on rules which are maintained by the system's administrator.
+With transporter assignment, Ongoing WMS can automatically choose a suitable transporter for an order.
+The assignment is based on rules which are maintained by an administrator.
 For instance, you might want to make sure that all orders above a certain weight are shipped with a particular transporter.

-The system can be set up so that the automatic transporter assignment is applied when orders are created, or when the orders are closed.
+Ongoing WMS can be set up so that the automatic transporter assignment is applied when orders are created, or when orders are closed.
 If you are interested in this feature, please discuss this with your contact person at Ongoing.

 Outbound and return transporter